jvdsande/mixt/packages/core/README.md

 #### `prefix` :
 Prefix to use for `build`, `watch` and `test` commands.
 Defaults to `mixt:`, so that `mixt:build` takes precedence over `build`, for instance.
 This allows you to have a `build` script in your `package.json`, but hide it from **Mixt** by adding a `mixt:build` script to your scripts.

+#### `buildOrder` :
+Array of package names, allowing to mark packages which should be build before other in their source folder.

+If multiple packages from the same source are specified, then they will be built in the order specified.

 #### `git.branch` :
 The branch from which the `mixt release` command is allowed